bgporter/cello/README.md

 expectWithinAbsoluteError<float> (orig.real (), retrieved.real (), 0.001f);
 expectWithinAbsoluteError<float> (orig.imag (), retrieved.imag (), 0.001f);
 ```

 ### Validator Functions

-If we're taking some inspiration from Python here, it's worth remembering that Python developers are in the practice of leaving all their class member variables public instead of hiding them behind a wall or privacy and forcing the usage of `getVariable()`/`setVariable()` methods to ensure the separation of interface from implementation &mdash; much of the time, there's no reason to require those accessor/mutator methods, and when there is an actual reason (for example, to ensure the maintenance of a class invariant), it's easy to switch over to using a property to manage access to the underlying data.
-Bertrand Meyer, creator of the Eiffel programming language refers to this as the "Uniform Access Principle," that "...all services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation."
+If we're taking some inspiration from Python here, it's worth remembering that Python developers are in the practice of leaving all their class member variables public instead of hiding them behind a wall of privacy and forcing the usage of `getVariable()`/`setVariable()` methods to ensure the separation of interface from implementation&mdash;much of the time, there's no reason to require those accessor/mutator methods, and when there is an actual reason (for example, to ensure the maintenance of a class invariant), it's easy to switch over to using a property to manage access to the underlying data.
+Bertrand Meyer, creator of the Eiffel programming language refers to this as the "Uniform Access Principle," that _"...all services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation."_

 Each `cello::Value` object may have `ValidatePropertyFn` lambdas assigned to it (where that lambda accepts a const reference to `T` and returns a `T` by value) that are (`onSet`) called before that value is stored into the underlying ValueTree or (`onGet`) called after retrieving the property from the ValueTree but before returning the value to calling code.